+The University encourages, supports, and values the efforts of faculty to obtain external funding for their research endeavors.
 The University wants to minimize its cost sharing on sponsored projects.
 The University will only offer cost sharing if it is mandated by the sponsor or needed to accurately reflect the resources required to conduct the project.
 Core cost sharing principles include:

 - If cost sharing is mandatory, Principal Investigators (PIs) must include it in the proposal budget and are expected to meet that commitment.

 - Cost sharing cannot include contributions from other sponsored projects, unless they are specifically authorized by both sponsors.

 - An expense used as cost sharing may be used only once (e.g.; designated as a match on one award cannot also be used as a match on a second award).